-If you have been around a keyboard or digital piano within the past few years then you probably have heard references to General MIDI and General MIDI 2.
+If you have been around a keyboard or digital piano within the past few years, you probably have heard references to General MIDI and General MIDI 2.
 How does that fit in with MIDI?
-Is there a difference and should you care?
+Is there a difference, and should you care?
 The answer depends on if you plan to share your MIDI work with other musicians or if you will be saving the data just for your own use.
-If it is the latter then you really can save the file in any format you want, since you will be the only person using the file.
+If it is the latter, then you really can save the file in any format you want since you will be the only person using the file.

 Both GM and GM2 formats are nothing more than a standard that allows any piece of equipment displaying the GM or GM2 logo to understand and share data in those formats.
-That means if you record a song and you select an Acoustic Bass, Piano and Standard Drum Set, you can expect the file to play back on any GM/GM2 instrument with the same instruments – Acoustic Bass, Piano and Standard Drum Set.
-While the sound quality of those instruments may vary from vendor to vendor, you can expect them to be reasonably close.
+That means if you record a song and you select an Acoustic Bass, Piano, and Standard Drum Set, you can expect the file to playback on any GM/GM2 instrument with the same instruments – Acoustic Bass, Piano, and Standard Drum Set.
+While those instruments’ sound quality may vary from vendor to vendor, you can expect them to be reasonably close.

-General MIDI, created back in 1980’s is still in use today.
+General MIDI, created back in the 1980s, is still in use today.
 There are 128 instruments in the General MIDI patch map.
 The instruments are grouped into various instrument families.

 General MIDI Level 1 Instrument Families

 General MIDI Level 1 Instrument Patch Map